-Apple will no longer carry out it’s wireless router business that includes its products AirPort Express, AirPort Extreme and two models of AirPort Time Capsule.
-The last supplies of these models will be available through Apple.com, retail stores of the brand and Apple Authorized Resellers.
+Apple will no longer carry out its wireless router business, including its products AirPort Express, AirPort Extreme, and two models of AirPort Time Capsule.
+The last supplies of these models will be available through Apple.com, the brand’s retail stores, and Apple Authorized Resellers.

 Albeit disappointing for fans of Apple’s routers, a report suggested in November 2016 that the company disbanded the developer team of the routers.
 In January 2017, Apple began selling third-party mesh Wi-Fi routers of Linksys.

-For the users who are gunning to grab the last supplies, Apple hasn’t reduced pricing.
-For a refresher, Express comes for $99, Extreme for $199, 2TB AirPort Time Capsule for $299 and 3TB Time Capsule for $399.
+Apple hasn’t reduced pricing for users who are gunning to grab the last supplies.
+For a refresher, Express comes for $99, Extreme for $199, 2TB AirPort Time Capsule for $299, and 3TB Time Capsule for $399.
 Since the lineup has been discontinued, third-party sellers may want to adjust pricing as per scenarios.

 As for support, you can still expect the same for these products since there’s no word on this from Apple.
 However, the company confirmed that new hardware revisions are not coming.
 Maybe the tech leader wants to focus more on AR and VR with its new Eye Tracking System.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free